Skip to main content

 Exercise provides both an acute and chronic stimulus for NO production.
 The acute effect is the “pump” felt during a workout.
 The shear stress of increased blood flow rubbing against the endothelium during exercise signals the cells to produce more NO. The chronic effect is even more important for long-term vascularity.

-Regular exercise, both and cardiovascular work, improves the health and function of the endothelium itself.
+Regular exercise, both resistance training and cardiovascular work, improves the health and function of the endothelium itself.
 It becomes more efficient at producing NO. This is a long-term adaptation.
 An individual who exercises consistently develops a more responsive and robust vascular system.
 Their blood vessels are healthier and more capable of dilating.

 This creates a permanent state of improved vascular function that provides a constant backdrop of enhanced vascularity, which is then further highlighted by low body fat levels achieved through peptide therapy and diet.